minihazel/AE-FreePouch/README.md

 ## 1.0.2
 * Added the ability to change Vertical pocket size + a toggle to enable or disable it
 * Added the ability to change horizontal and vertical size per individual container + a toggle to enable or disable it

+## 1.0.3
+* Renamed from FreeContainers to Cases for convenience
+* Cleaned up the config files for better organization
+* Cleaned up the server logging for less eysores

 # Credits
 * AE Discord: [Kovacs Altered Escape](https://discord.gg/WY7hEQjSN3)